OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 ### Configure the manifest

 To enable users to log appointment notes with your add-in, you must configure the [MobileLogEventAppointmentAttendee extension point](/javascript/api/manifest/extensionpoint#mobilelogeventappointmentattendee) in the manifest under the parent element `MobileFormFactor`.
-Other form factors are not supported.
+Other form factors aren't supported.

 [!INCLUDE [Teams manifest not supported on mobile devices](../includes/no-mobile-with-json-note.md)]